-If you reach a voice mail message, please read the following script: "This is[your name] of Oving[time, date] with an i riv calling from the[facility/office name] at mportant message for[resident name].
+If you reach a voice mail message, please re ead the following script: "This is [your name] of Ovintiv o calling from the[facility/office name] at ortant message for[resident name].
 Please contact me at [number] when you receive this message."
-Hello, is this the residence at ? (phone number) (phone number) from Ovintiv with an important safety message. · n the area.
+Hello, is this the residence at?
+This is (your name) calling from Please listen carefully.
+We are responding to a serious problem in the ne area.
 All efforts are being made to solve the problem.
-For your safety it is essential that you gather sheltered indoors. everyone in the house, close all windows and doors and remain How many people are in your house right now ls there anyone outside who you cannot easi y? ly contact?(Yes / No) If YES : Determine the location of anyone that you will send someone to find them as Please: Close (and keep closed) all your visited in the control of th vindows and doors.
-If possible shut off any exhaust fa stove fans, bathroom vents, of ns, such as: lothes dryer, air conditioner or built-in vacuum systems Extinguish the fire in your fire place ce.
-Go to the interior of your house at way from any windows or doors.
+For your safety it is essential that you gather even sheltered indoors. eryone in the house, close all windows and doors and remain How many people are in your house right now? ls there anyone outside who you cannot easily co ontact?(Yes / No) If YES : Determine the location of anyone out that you will send someone to find them as so Please: Close (and keep closed) all your wind dows and doors.
+If possible shut off any exhaust fans, stove fans, bathroom vents, cloth such as: nes dryer, air conditioner or built-in vacuum systems • Extinguish the fire in your fire place.
+Go to the interior of your house away from any windows or doors.
 Do not leave your house.
-Avoid using your telephone so that we can contact you again with additional information.
+Avoid using your telephone so that w e can contact you again with additional information.
 Do you understand these instructions?
-(Yes / No) I will call you back with an update within an hour.
-In the meantime, if you have urgent questions, you can call me.
-Again, my name is and my number is (phone number
+(Yes / No) I will call you back with an update within an hour me. .
+In the meantime, if you have urgent questions, you can call Again, my name is and my number is (phone number (name) (phone number ur )